 It is possible to install custom wildcard TLS certificates in the same way as the standard custom certificates above.
-However, due to bugs in the Windows Communication Foundation (the service framework used by the Protege GX Data Service), some additional configuration is required to install a wildcard certificate.

-In particular, it is necessary to change the hostname in GXPI.exe.config and GXRpt.exe.config from localhost to the hostname you will actually be connecting to.
+In addition, you must change the hostname in GXPI.exe.config and GXRpt.exe.config from localhost to the full hostname.

 This should be completed for both config files for each client installation.
-However, the same configuration files can simply be copied to other machines as necessary.
+The easiest method is to update the files on one client machine, then copy them to other machines as necessary.